ScreenPort SDI+ USER GUIDE

 QTAKE Monitor is a client application that connects to QTAKE Server.
-After existing QTAKE project is downloaded into QTAKE Monitor, the app can be used as a standalone monitor/recorder without connection to server.
-Once QTAKE Monitor is re-connected, it will sync media and metadata back into QTAKE ecosystem.
+After the existing QTAKE project is downloaded into QTAKE Monitor, you can use the app as a standalone monitor/recorder without connection to the server.
+Once QTAKE Monitor is re-connected to the server, it will sync media and metadata into the QTAKE ecosystem.

 Select SDI Input

-QTAKE Monitor can display up to 4 views and each view can display different content.
-In order to set the active view to SDI input, tap the button in the top right corner and select ScreenPort SDI+.
-If the device is not listed, refer to troubleshooting page.
+QTAKE Monitor can display up to 4 views, and they can display different content.
+To set the active view to SDI input, tap the button in the top right corner and select ScreenPort SDI+.
+If the device is not listed, refer to the troubleshooting page.

 Record SDI Input

-When the view is in the LIVE mode, you can tap the bottom middle part of the SDI view to initiate recording session.
-Incoming video and audio signal will be recorded into a media file.
+When the view is in LIVE mode, you can tap the bottom middle part of the SDI view to initiate the recording session.
+The app records incoming video and audio signals into a media file.
 Tap the bottom middle part of the view again to finish recording.
-In addition to manual recording, some cameras support SDI record flags that can be used to initiate automatic recording.
-To set the ScreenPort SDI+ to auto-record mode, please refer to Device Settings section.
+In addition to manual recording, some cameras send SDI record flags to initiate automatic recording.
+Refer to the Device Settings section to set the ScreenPort SDI+ auto-record mode.

 Set In/Out Range

-Each clip in QTAKE Monitor can have multiple ranges to allow only selected parts of the media file to be played back.
+Each clip in QTAKE Monitor can have multiple ranges to allow only selected parts of the media file to play.
 Use IN and OUT buttons to set the desired range during recording or playback.

-Tap the REPLAY button in the top bar to play the last recorded clip.
-Tap the BROWSE button to open the clip browser and select the clip to be loaded into active view.
+Tap the REPLAY button located in the top bar to play the last recorded clip.
+Tap the BROWSE button to open the clip browser and select the clip to load into active view.
 View mode will change from LIVE to DISK.
 Tap the bottom middle part of the active view in the DISK mode to initiate playback.
 Tap the top middle part of the view to switch between two playback modes: using ranges or ignoring ranges.
-Tap the top left or right view corner to skip to previous or next range.
+Tap the top left or right view corner to jump to the previous or next range.
 To move the playhead frame-by-frame, tap the bottom left or right corner.

 Firmware update of the ScreenPort SDI+ is a simple procedure.
-To update your ScreenPort firmware, launch the ScreenPort app on an iPhone or iPad connected to the internet, then connect your ScreenPort device via USB.
-ScreenPort application will notify you if there is a newer version of the firmware available.
-If you proceed with the update process, new firmware will be downloaded and applied.
+To update your ScreenPort SDI+ firmware, launch the ScreenPort app on an iPhone or iPad connected to the internet, then connect your ScreenPort SDI+ device via USB.
+If a newer firmware version is available, the ScreenPort application will notify you.
+Proceed with the update process for the new firmware to be downloaded and applied.
 Tap UPDATE to start the firmware update, then wait for the process to finish.
-Update progress will be displayed via playback slider.
+You will see the update progress via the playback slider.
 Your device will restart twice.

-Following table provides instructions on solving most common problems related to use of ScreenPort SDI+.
-In case your problem is not listed, please contact the manufacturer or your reseller.
+The following table provides instructions on solving the most common problems related to the use of ScreenPort SDI+.
+If your problem is not on the list, contact the manufacturer or your reseller.